SugusGuard/Blacklists/README.md

 SugusGuard's personal black, -blocklists for AdGuard Home: https://adguard.com/de/adguard-home/overview.html
 This lists include only additional personal rules and does not replace other necessary lists to block ads, trackers, malware etc.

-Maybe you should try The Blocklist Project: https://blocklistproject.github.io/Lists/, they have a lot of great blocklists available.
+Maybe you should first try AdGuard's default Blocklists.

 # Short Descriptions